 Thank you for contacting me about the provision of mental health services for children and young people.

-It is very important to protect and support the health of children and young people in our society.
+It is incredibly important to protect and support the health of children and young people in our society.
 In recent years we have made huge progress in understanding mental health issues, and I support efforts to transform children and young people’s mental health for the better.
 Approximately 10 per cent of 5 to 16 year olds have a clinically diagnosable mental health problem.
 Since 2015, an additional £1.4 billion has been invested to transform children and young people’s mental health services.

 The Children and Young People’s Mental Health Green Paper sets out ambitious proposals to improve mental health services for children and young people, together with over £300 million of funding.
-This will incentivise and support schools and colleges to train designated leaders for their pupils’ mental health and introduce new mental health teams, both of which will ease pressure on NHS mental health services.
+This will incentivise and support schools and colleges to train designated leaders for their pupils’ mental health, and introduce new mental health teams, both of which will ease pressure on NHS mental health services.